Oral Health=Overall Health

 DENTAL HEALTH AND ITS LINK TO CARDIOVASULAR HEALTH

 Your oral health has a bigger impact on your overall health than you may suspect.
-Inflammation and disease in the mouth can have negative impact throughout your whole body and lead to some very serious conditions.
+Inflammation and disease in the mouth can have a negative impact throughout your whole body and lead to some very serious conditions.
+These include arterial disease (heart attack and stroke), metabolic disease (insulin resistance/prediabetes/Type 2 Diabetes), cancer, and inflammatory arthritis.

 One of the key players in this oral systemic connection are the bacteria that live in your mouth.
 There are both good and bad bacteria that can inhabit your mouth.
 The goal is to rid yourself of the bad bacteria and create an environment in the mouth to promote good bacteria.
-Brushing and flossing alone may not be enough to deal with the issue if bad bacteria have taken hold in your mouth.
+Brushing and flossing are the foundation of good oral hygiene, but may not be enough to deal with the issue if bad bacteria have taken hold in your mouth.
 Visual inspection alone may not pick up the presence of high risk problems, including certain high risk bacteria.
+Even if your mouth tissues are currently apparently healthy, the presence of these bacteria may indicate subtle pockets of inflammation or be opportunistic for the lapse in hygiene or immunity that can convert colonization into infection and inflammation, both local and systemic.

-We use the Oral DNA MyPeriopath test to find out what bad bacteria are present in the mouth.
+We use the Oral DNA MyPeriopath test to identify and measure the amount of the bad bacteria in the mouth.
 Below you will see an example of a portion of the report.

-The test will show the bad bacteria and their quantities in the mouth.
-Once we know this, a plan can be developed by the dental provider to address this concern.
-The key is to find if bad bacteria are present and eliminate them because they contribute to arterial and periodontal.
+With these results, a plan can be developed by the dental professional to address this concern.
+The key is to determine if bad bacteria are present and eliminate them because they contribute to chronic disease, both periodontal and the others previously listed.

 Making sure that there is not an underlying problem that could lead to further oral damage as well as systemic damage is a key in preventing arterial disease.
-Addressing any current issues and treating them is one of the first steps to prevention.
+Addressing any current issues and treating them is key to prevention.

 What Can I Do to Avoid Oral Health Issues?

-First, go regularly to your dental provider, make sure they give you an ongoing treatment plan for any issues, and follow their plan.
-Make sure that the dental provider that you are seeing understands the risks you are concerned about beyond tooth issues.
+First, go regularly to your dental professional, make sure they give you an ongoing treatment plan for any issues, and follow their plan.
+Make sure that the dental professional that you are seeing understands the risks you are concerned about beyond tooth issues.

 Consider the OralDNA MyPeriopath test to find bad bacteria that may be present.
 We have seen patients that have no obvious issues or new cavities that have significant levels of dangerous bacteria in spite of their current plan.